aaronpk/live-chat-overlay/README.md

 On that page, choose "Load unpacked", and navigate to the newly unpacked folder we downloaded, selecting it.
 That's it!
 All installed.  :)

+Video demoing how to install and use here: https://www.youtube.com/watch?v=goqm8Bo21do

 ## Usage

 Open up the YouTube live chat for a video, and click popout chat to open it in a new window.
 Or replace the `VIDEOID` in the URL below with your video's ID.